What Happens To My Retirement Money In Divorce?

 Our Denver family law firm can help you take control of your family situation to prepare you financially, emotionally and logistically for your future.

-• The spouse’s financial situation, including any assets obtained through the divorce settlement as well as any child support the spouse is receiving
+• The spouse’s financial situation, including any assets obtained through the divorce settlement, as well as any child support the spouse is receiving

-• The spouse’s potential earning capacity, including time it would take for the spouse to receive the needed education and training to facilitate that earning capacity
+• The spouse’s potential earning capacity, including the time it would take for the spouse to receive the needed education and training to facilitate that earning capacity

 • The spouse’s standard of living during the marriage